Phillies offseason outlook: The pitch to add to the rotation, a left fielder to watch, and more

 » READ MORE: Phillies offseason primer: Outfield upgrade (Juan Soto?), spending outlook, fixing the bullpen, and more

 2. Before the trade deadline in July, they discussed a swap for White Sox lefty Garrett Crochet.
-But the 25-year-old’s workload coming off elbow surgery and his unique demand for a contract extension in exchange for consenting to pitch in the postseason, along with Chicago’s interest in top-tier prospects, complicated a deal.
+But the 25-year-old’s workload coming off elbow surgery and his unusual demand for a contract extension in exchange for consenting to pitch in the postseason, along with Chicago’s interest in top-tier prospects, complicated a deal.
 Crochet stayed put.

 And because words matter, too, here’s president of baseball operations Dave Dombrowski from last week on why the Phillies finished 34-35 after a 61-32 start:

-“When we went into the trading deadline, we were in a position where we looked at a lot of different things, and the fifth-starting position was a spot where we felt pretty comfortable where we were.
+“When we went into the trading deadline, we were in a position where we looked at a lot of different things, and the fifth starting position was a spot where we felt pretty comfortable where we were.
 We had Tyler Phillips, who was pitching very well; we had Taijuan Walker coming back in about 10 days; we figured we had Spencer Turnbull coming back at the end of August and thought he’d be able to step into the starting rotation.
 Well, none of those things worked for us.
 When you look at the fifth spot, that was not a good spot at all for us the last two months of the season.”

 Sensing a theme?
 In actions and words, the Phillies keep exploring ways to add to a starting rotation that, by all appearances, is well-set.
 And after deciding not to augment it at the trade deadline, Dombrowski had regrets.